How to grow sweet peas with Rosebie of The Real Flower company

 Like to grow perfect sweet peas this summer?
 I have expert tips on how to do just that from queen of the scented flower growers, Rosebie Morton.

-If, like me, gardening is offering welcome relief and relaxation right now, you might like to try your hand at growing sweet peas yourself.
-And if, also like me, you could do with some expert tips and ideas, look no further.
+If you haven’t grown sweet peas before and could do with some expert tips and ideas, look no further.
 Rosebie shares her 5 essential tips for growing perfect sweet peas this summer.
-It’s not too late if you get cracking.
+It’s not too late, but the sooner you get cracking, the better.

 I’ve had limited success with growing sweet peas in previous years, so I’m going to take note and follow the advice.
 I did start off some seeds in tubes of kitchen roll back in the Autumn.
 Not sure what I did wrong, but most of them didn’t make it.
 I have three strong looking seedlings and a tiny tiddler from a whole packet of seeds.
 Four is better than nothing, but still…